ResidentMario/rubbish-geo/README.md

 $ ./deploy_auth_proxy.sh
 ```

-Deploy scripts are idempotent, so you can easily deploy just one part of the stack if needed.
+Deploy scripts are idempotent, so you can easily redeploy just one part of the stack if needed.
 This is useful if you're working on just one part of the stack and need to update just that part (for example, you need to run the database migrations again).

 ## testing

 Instructions on how to run local tests for each of the major components are included in `README` files in the project subdirectories, refer to those for more details on that.

-PRs are automatically tested using Travis CI (though this is currently disabled unfortunately).
+PRs are automatically tested using Travis CI.
 Local unit tests can be run using `run_local_unit_tests.sh` in `scripts/`.

-Local integration tests can be run using `run_local_integration_tests.sh` in `scripts/`
+Local integration tests can be run using `run_local_integration_tests.sh`.
+Remote integration tests can be run using `run_dev_integration_tests.sh`.

-Remote integration tests are under active development and not yet available.